CX 911-30 (Masters Language training: all levels except Advanced Ancient Language)

 The aim of the language dossier is to show that you can apply the linguistic skills you have acquired to the study of ancient visual and material culture.
-It is worth 50% of the final mark for the language module (the examination makes up the other 50%) and is due in by Monday 11th June 2018, 12 noon.
-The contents of your dossier must first be approved by the Taught M.A. co-ordinator, Suzanne Frey-Kupper, by Friday 9th March 2018, 12 noon.
+It is worth 50% of the final mark for the language module (the examination makes up the other 50%) and is due in by Monday 10th June 2019, 12 noon.
+The contents of your dossier must first be approved by the Taught M.A. co-ordinator, Zahra Newby, by Friday 10th May 2019, 12 noon.
 The Advanced Language module (CX 908) does not require a language dossier; all other language options do.

 What a Dossier should contain

 Cover page: please specify which level the dossier relates to.